 Mohawk braids don’t have to be rebelliously dramatic.
 Instead, take a cue from the style and incorporate just a whisper of it into your next formal hairdo.
 For this, all you need is medium-length hair, bobby pins and a setting spray.

 White and grey hair is very popular with young women right now, and you can pull off this gorgeous Snow Queen persona thanks to an intricate Mohawk with braids or one chunky braid, like in this instance.
 It will take a few rounds of practice, but once you get the hang of it, this is a lovely and relatively simple style to wear.

-Spice up braids by adding in a fun color like cotton candy pink.
+Spice up braids by adding fishtail Dutch braids and a fun color like cotton candy pink.
 If pink isn’t your thing, go for a bold turquoise or a hot red.
-The longer your hair, the more room there is to play around with color – but short haired gals can still get in on the Mohawk fun.
+The longer your hair, the more room there is to play around with texture, but short-haired gals can still get in on the Mohawk fun.

 While this braided style may be popular with long locks, short haired girls don’t need to feel left out.
 Simply braid the bangs into a loose fishtail, curl the ends of your locks, brush the sides upward to the top of the head and secure everything with hair pins for a fun faux hawk look.

 Fancy up your Mohawk-inspired ‘do with a fun, sparkly accessory.
 You can virtually wear anything to spice up your style, but pearlized or gemstoned hair embellishments tend to work best.
 Wear your style during the day and then add in the sparkle to fancy it up for a night out.